slashdd/charm-keystone/README.md

 ### Upgrades

-When an older keystone-charm is upgraded to this version, NO change will occur to the token system.
+When an older keystone charm is upgraded to this version, NO change will occur to the token system.
 That is, an ocata system will continue to use UUID tokens.
 In order to change the token system to Fernet, change the `token-provider` configuration item to `fernet`.
 This will switch the